ChandlerWang70/wizard-game/README.md

-A first-person shooter roguelike game with procedurally generated randomized maps, different weapons, enemies, and items.
+A first-person shooter roguelike game with procedurally generated maps and different weapons, enemies, and items.

 Try it [here](https://chandlerwang70.itch.io/wizard-game)!